["learn"]

 What are the benefits of bitters?

 Bitters started their journey as a medicine for stomach aches, soothing digestion, bloating and nausea.
 The digestive nature of bitters activates one’s saliva, which has enzymes that help break down the food in your gut.
-It also acts as a palate cleanser and said to help to reduce the sweet cravings you get after a good meal.
+It also acts as a palate cleanser and is said to help to reduce the sweet cravings you get after a good meal.

 The trending types of bitters around the world are our OG Angostura Bitters and Peychaud’s, although Chocolate bitters are popular too.